 Scaling the instance type

 Scaling your CPU’s cores and the RAM of your machine is pretty straightforward: stop your instance, access the scaling view, choose your new Service Level and restart when finished.
-Remember that some Service Levels may be unavailable due to eventual restrictions of your selected operative system.
+Remember that some Service Levels may be unavailable due to eventual restrictions of your selected operating system.

 Scaling the disk size